Parents Find Mold In Sophie The Giraffe Teething Toy

 While finding mold in your child’s toy may be scary, Dr. Lyuba Konopasek, an Assistant Professor of Pediatrics at New York Presbyterian/Weil Cornell Medical Center, told Care.com that it normally isn’t very serious.
 Unless the child has an immune problem, “[t]he likelihood of a child getting sick from this is close to zero.”
 If the child does have a mold allergy, they may experience coughing, itchy eyes and other allergy symptoms.

-[Featured Image by yelantsevv/ Shutterstock.com]
+[Featured Image by yelantsevv/Shutterstock.com]